 Derek Hondo, Capacity Building and Training Coordinator

-Derek Hondo joined the Asian Development Bank Institute (ADBI) as a Capacity Building and Training Coordinator in October 2019.
+Derek Hondo joined the Asian Development Bank Institute (ADBI) in October 2019 and is a Capacity Building and Training Coordinator.

-He previously worked at ADBI as a CBT Associate from 2019-2021, where he worked on the ADBI E-Learning program, CBT events and training programs, and other knowledge output.
+Derek previously worked as a CBT Associate at ADBI from 2019 to 2021, where he worked on the ADBI E-Learning program, CBT events and training programs, and other knowledge output.

 His research interests include climate change, circular economy, solid waste management, environmental policy, sustainable urban development, and infrastructure financing.